tarithsamson/python_airfoil_parameterizations_sampling/docs/source/BSpline_parametrization_method.rst

     B_{i, k}(x)=\frac{x-t_i}{t_{i+k}-t_i} B_{i, k-1}(x)+\frac{t_{i+k+1}-x}{t_{i+k+1}-t_{i+1}} B_{i+1, k-1}(x)
     \end{array}

+This code uses Scipy's implementation of the B-spline basis functions to both fit a B-spline to an airfoil and to create a new airfoil from a set of control points.
+More information can be found in the Scipy documentation: https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.BSpline.html
 BSpline.py
 --------------

 BSpline_fit.py
 --------------
+BSpline_fit.py is a script that fits a B-spline to an airfoil.
+The script takes in a set of control points and a set of knots and fits a B-spline to the airfoil.

 Example: Fitting a BSpline to an airfoil using BSpline_fit.py
 --------------------------------------------------------------